 The company expects to grow its business over the next five years through key initiatives, including maintaining a strong market position in China with more SUV and luxury segments and electric vehicle offerings; expanding Cadillac’s vehicle portfolio into growing luxury segments; continuing the growth of GM Financial through the global expansion of services, and expanding aftersales and OnStar revenue opportunities globally.

-GM and its partners produce vehicles in 18 countries and are increasingly leveraging global architectures to offer more nameplates under Chevrolet, Cadillac, Buick and GMC, as well as Baojun, Holden, Jiefang and Wuling.
+GM and its partners sell vehicles in 14 countries and are increasingly leveraging global architectures to offer more nameplates under Chevrolet, Cadillac, Buick and GMC, as well as Baojun, Holden, Jiefang and Wuling.

 CTO, VP Global Research and Development, President GM Ventures